Department of Justice seal over an aerial view of houses

 While the Biden administration's DOJ has been very active in the residential brokerage world in recent years, it's unknown what the future holds.
 But Lamacchia, who has published dozens of videos on his Youtube channel about the commissions lawsuits and other legal actions in real estate, predicts that the agency's focus on the industry might be winding down.

-"I don't think any department deserves it more," Lamacchia told Real Estate News, following up on his "wings clipped" comment.
+"I don't think any department deserves it more," Lamacchia told Real Estate News after the session, following up on his "wings clipped" comment.

 "I'm most concerned about real estate, naturally, but it appears that they're overplaying their hand in many different areas," he continued.
 "But I think when the new president comes in, you're going to see the upper echelon in the DOJ looking for jobs.
 That'll be a great day for America."